 The coloured yarn is taken to Paradsinga village in Madhya Pradesh where Nutan Dwivedi, a second year B.Sc. student, teaches 50 women from four nearby villages of Khairi, Paradsinga, Satnoor and Kelwad how to make the rakhis.

 “Most of these women are housewives or farm labourers.
 They are thrilled with the little extra income they are earning by making these rakhis.
 Moreover, they tell me they don’t have to buy rakhis any more for their brothers,” says Nutan

 After the rakhis are made, indigenous seeds for plants that will be useful in a kitchen garden are attached to their centres.
 The seeds could be lentil, vegetable or even cotton seeds at times.

 “We have pasted chawali bhaji seeds on every rakhis to ensure it grows and with it a seed of creeper, big and small trees and plants are also pasted. seeds: bel, gunj, ambadi, corn, mustard, chawalai, amaltash, parijatak,” says Shweta Bhattad from Gram Art Project.

 “I am a housewife.
 My children are so excited to see me doing something creative and earning money too.
 I request people to buy our rakhis so we may have more work in the future,” says Suman Humne.

-The rakhis cost Rs.
-20, 25 and 30, depending on the cost of production.
-This includes the cost of raw material, labour and packaging.
+The rakhis can be purchased online from here.
+The cost includes the cost of raw material, labour and packaging.
 Shipping charges are levied based on the place of shipping.